 The Portland Cement Association (PCA) is a powerful and vocal advocate for sustainability, jobs creation, economic growth, infrastructure investment, and overall innovation and excellence in construction throughout the U.S.

-Headquartered in Washington, District of Columbia, with offices in Skokie, Illinois, PCA represents America's cement manufacturers.
+Headquartered in Skokie, Illinois with offices in Washington, DC, PCA represents America's cement manufacturers.
 The association takes an active role in industry advocacy for increased infrastructure investment, jobs creation, passage of a new highway bill in the United States, and the establishment of fair and reasonable emissions guidelines that protect the environment while helping to get the economy back on track.

 More than mere advocacy, the industry and PCA have taken strong initiatives that will not only help improve the state of the industry, but will also improve the state of the world around us.
 Among some of these key initiatives are: